Cambridge National in Engineering Design (J822) unit R039 – top tips for a successful outcome

 Liz Bull, Design and Technology with Engineering Subject Advisor

 Many teachers worry whether they are covering everything needed for a successful outcome for unit R039 of the Cambridge National in Engineering Design (J822).
-After the first live series for this reformed qualification I thought it might be helpful to offer my top tips to help teachers with their summer submission.
+Now that we’ve released the updated 2024 specification I thought it might be helpful to offer my revised top tips to help teachers with their summer submission.

 Unit R039, Communicating designs, is made up of the following: